-(refer to 2013-2014 club Yearbook for details)
+Design Themes (refer to 2015-2016 club Yearbook for details)

-Class II designs are any other design type from the Handbook for Flower Shows.
+Class I designs are listed below.
+Class II designs are any other design type described in the Handbook for Flower Shows

 DESIGN SCALE OF POINTS for judging floral designs; page 303 in 'Handbook for Flower Shows' page 32-33 in CBGC 2012 Handbook.
 Or click here for Exhibit Rules and Scale of Points.